ssmtdatta/AmesHousePrice/readme.md

 Raw data features names and feature names separated by category are stored.
 User can combine different features in codes from here.
 * **fnc_featureSelection.py**
 A user defined module.
 Contains functions to combine and engineer raw features in certain ways.

+`Prediction/`
+Linear regression and random forest so far.